ydb-platform/benchhelpers/db_installers/ydb/README.md

 is used for creating dynamic nodes.

 The repository contains [config.yaml](./configs/config.yaml) and [config_dynnodes.yaml](./configs/config_dynnodes.yaml) files for `mirror-3dc-3nodes`.

+You might want to use `generate_hosts_section.py` to generate the `hosts` section of the configuration file based on your HOSTS_FILE.

 ### Start
 The launch is performed in several stages: